visvash/Climate-Informatics/README.md

 # Climate-Informatics
+Hello, I am <a href="https://www.linkedin.com/in/visvash-attri/">Visvash Attri</a>.
-Machine Learning development focused on Geospatial Data
+I am working on a Machine Learning development focused on Geospatial Data.
+In this repo I am exploring and processing the data by demonstrating it through a Jupyter Notebook.
+Follow this Readme file for the entire walkthrough of the project.
+This project has been divided into four parts, or I should say "steps", those are mentioned below:

 ### Steps
 - Procuring and Reading